fleetdm/fleet/articles/discovering-geacon-using-fleet.md

 > Please note that these steps require administrator access and that you should exercise caution when configuring firewall rules.
 Misconfigurations could block necessary network traffic or expose your system to security risks.
 It is a good practice to backup any configuration files before modifying them.
 You should back up your `/etc/pf.conf` file before editing it.

 These rules do not persist across reboots.
-If you want these rules to persist after rebooting your system, you should create a Launch Daemon to do load the packet filter rules.
+If you want these rules to persist after rebooting your system, you should create a Launch Daemon to load the packet filter rules.

 <meta name="articleTitle" value="Discovering Geacon using Fleet">